LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

 The behaviour of a program which names an identifier of such a form is undefined.

-_Note - This is intended to allow the implementation to define constructs, needed to provide the specified constructs
+_Note - This is intended to allow the implementation to define constructs, needed to provide the specified constructs - End Note_

 ## lclib Namespace

 All constructs defined by this specification are made available in the `lclib` namespace, or any subnamespace are protected by this specification.
-The behaviour of a program that defines names within such namespaces is undefined.
+The behavior of a program that defines names within such namespaces is undefined.

 ## Transitive Dependencies